-Enjoying more than two decades of economic expansion, Australia is a vibrant free-market and is one of the wealthiest Asia-Pacific nations.
+Enjoying more than two decades of economic expansion, Australia is a vibrant free market and is one of the wealthiest Asia-Pacific nations.
 Governed by an effective system, Australia's economy has been strong, unmarred by recession for more than 25 years.
-Ensuring your business in Australia is accurate, and up to standards is essential to keeping your business successful.
-To help companies prepare themselves for business, Links has created a legislative page of the main employment laws and best practices in Australia.
+Ensuring your business information in Australia is accurate and up to standards is essential to keeping your business successful.
+To help companies prepare themselves for business, Links has created a company registration guide, including information such as the main employment laws, public holidays in Australia and best practices in Australia.
 Please note that all the information listed below are to be used as a general guideline, for more detailed accounts of laws and regulations, please visit the official governmental websites.

 Companies looking to set up in Australia are required to fill out a form which is to be submitted to the Australian Securities and Investments Commission.
 Once the company is registered, they will be provided with a company number.
 For more details on this, you may visit the Australian Securities & Investments Commission (ASIC) site.